Lukasa/blog-posts/posts/Requests_20.md

 guess, as of 2.0 Requests will throw a `MissingScheme` exception if such a proxy URL is used.
 This includes any proxies source from environment variables.

+### Timeouts Are Better

+*Fixed downstream from us in urllib3.*

+Timeouts have been a source of pain for a lot of people for quite some time.
+They tend to behave in unintuitive ways, and we ended up adding notes to the documentation to attempt to fight this problem.

+However, thanks to some sweet work done in urllib3, you now get better control over timeouts.

+When `stream=True`, the timeout value now applies only to the connection attempt, not to any of the actual data download.
+When `stream=false`, we apply the timeout value to the connection process, and then to the data download.

+To be clear, that means that this:

+    >>> r = requests.get(url, timeout=5, stream=False)

+Could take up to 10 seconds to execute: 5 seconds will be the maximum wait for connection, and 5 seconds will be the maximum wait for a read to return.

 ### RequestException is now a subclass of IOError